Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Background

+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[scale=0.35]{fig1.png} {In this work, we introduce the notions of IGs which are \textit{path-like} and \textit{cycle-like}. a) displays a nearest-neighbor quantum circuit, with a path-like IG; b) shows that adding a cyclic edge to the IG is equivalent to the addition of an extra two-qubit gate, which is not nearest-neighbor in the corresponding quantum circuit. }

-Our work additionally introduces the concepts of interaction-graph \textit{linearity} and \textit{nonlinearity} in the context of the qubit-mapping problem.
-Two examples of this idea can be seen in \cref{fig:simple-nonlinear}.
-In \cref{fig:simple-nonlinear}a, we take a four-vertex interaction graph with three edges (known as a \textit{Hamiltonian path} $P_{4}$) to be equivalent to a four-qubit quantum circuit exhibiting nearest-neighbor two-qubit gates.
-As is shown in \cref{fig:simple-nonlinear}b, if an extra edge is added, the interaction graph becomes a \textit{cycle graph} $C_{4}$, and corresponds to the addition of an extra two-qubit gate between the first and last qubits in the quantum circuit.
-In graph theory, the two objects in \cref{fig:simple-nonlinear} are well known; the problem of identifying suitable \textit{Hamiltonian-path} and \textit{cycle-graph} solutions in a simple undirected graph is related to the famous \textit{traveling salesman problem} and is known to be NP-Complete \cite{wilson1,combinatorial,2021deterministicnearestneighbor}.
+For the present work, we introduce the concepts of IGs which are \textit{path-like} and \textit{cycle-like} in the context of the qubit-assignment problem in order to efficiently assess the topological-graph structure of a quantum algorithm.
+Two examples of this idea can be seen in \cref{fig1}.
+In \cref{fig1}a, we take a four-vertex IG with three edges (known as a \textit{Hamiltonian path} $P_{4}$) to be equivalent to a four-qubit quantum circuit exhibiting nearest-neighbor two-qubit gates.
+As is shown in \cref{fig1}b, if an extra edge is added, the IG becomes a \textit{cycle graph} $C_{4}$, and corresponds to the addition of an extra two-qubit gate between the first and last qubits in the quantum circuit.
+In graph theory, the two objects in \cref{fig1} are well known; the problem of identifying suitable \textit{Hamiltonian-path} and \textit{cycle-graph} solutions in a simple undirected graph is related to the \textit{traveling salesman problem} and is known to be NP-Complete \cite{wilson1,combinatorial,2021deterministicnearestneighbor}; such computational complexity necessitates our present study.
+Later, we shall further seek to specify interaction-graph structure by introducing edges to a path-like IG either in a \textit{breadth-first} or \textit{depth-first} approach, resulting in several pairing of IGs which have the same number of edges, but are \textit{topologically-inequivalent}, cycle-like IGs\footnote[1]{One may also consider \textit{tree-like} IGs; however, for the purposes of this manuscript, we will concentrate on path-like and cycle-like IGs, and reserve this discussion for further study.}.